MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

 9. Select **Save**.

 > [!NOTE]
-> In the Voice of the Customer app, it is recommended that you review the changes in survey designer after making any logo or theme changes as the survey designer provides WYSIWYG experience.
+> In Voice of the Customer app, it is recommended that you review the changes in survey designer after making any logo or theme changes, as the survey designer provides WYSIWYG experience.

 ## Create and add survey questions